-The prequalification application will solicit the information described below in items A and B from applicants to ensure they have sufficient technical capabilities to successfully deploy broadband infrastructure, as per BEAD requirements.
+ARConnect will solicit the information described below in items A and B from applicants prior to finalization of awards to ensure they have sufficient technical capabilities to successfully deploy broadband infrastructure, as per BEAD requirements.
 The following requirements will be communicated to prospective applicants through the Applicant Primer and information sessions.
 ARConnect will review all documents submitted to establish the eligibility of each applicant.
 If needed, ARConnect will hire additional staff or contracted support to ensure the capacity and expertise needed for an adequate review.

-As necessary, ARConnect will establish predetermined benchmarks for technical capabilities, aligning them with industry standards, BEAD NOFO specifications, and best practices.
+Technical qualifications will be reviewed by a qualified technical third party specifically engaged to objectively review applicant submissions to ensure they meet the technical qualifications to complete and operate the project and evaluate ability to carry out the funded activities in a competent manner.
 To ensure a comprehensive understanding of these requirements and effective outreach to all prospective applicants, ARConnect may seek the assistance of the Arkansas State Board of Licensure for Professional Engineers and Professional Surveyors and the National Society of Professional Engineers.
 This collaborative approach will ensure the thorough provision of information and an overview of the stipulated criteria to all prospective applicants.